 Transportation in Andros

-Andros has an intercity bus network that connects most villages and beaches.
-In case you want to explore the most isolated parts of the island, we suggest that you bring your own vehicle or rent one.
+However, Andros is a large island with many hidden gems to discover.
+Therefore, if you want to explore the more isolated parts of the island, we suggest that you bring your own vehicle or rent one.
 Taxi services are also available.

 Ports in Andros

 Even though Chora is the capital of Andros, its main port is located in Gavrio.
-Gavrio is almost 30km west of Chora.
-Near the port, there are many stores, cafes, rooms to let, as well as a health center.
+Gavrio is located almost 30 km west of Chora (50-minute drive).
+Near the port, there are many stores, cafés, rooms to let, as well as a health center.

 Island hopping from Andros